How to take a POD course

 Start your search now by viewing the POD course catalog.
 Once you find a course, your next step is to talk with your supervisor and get approval.

 In most cases, you’ll need approval from your supervisor to take a POD class.
 Your supervisor approves your release time, which allows you to take the class during normal working hours.
-Your supervisor (or budget coordinator) also provides budget approval to pay class fees.
+Your supervisor (or budget coordinator) also provides approval to pay class fees.

 Alternatively, you can take a POD class on your own time.
 You also have the option to pay for any POD offering using your own money.